Fine-tuned universe: Theistic

 Some scientists, theologians, and philosophers, as well as certain religious groups, argue that providence or creation are responsible for fine-tuning.
+Astrophysicist Luke Barnes varied the 31 fundamental constants of the standard model of particle physics and cosmology and concluded that variants do not yield multiple universes with life.
 Christian philosopher Alvin Plantinga argues that random chance, applied to a single and sole universe, only raises the question as to why this universe could be so "lucky" as to have precise conditions that support life at least at some place (the Earth) and time (within millions of years of the present).

 One reaction to these apparent enormous coincidences is to see them as substantiating the theistic claim that the universe has been created by a personal God and as offering the material for a properly restrained theistic argument – hence the fine-tuning argument.
 It's as if there are a large number of dials that have to be tuned to within extremely narrow limits for life to be possible in our universe.
 It is extremely unlikely that this should happen by chance, but much more likely that this should happen if there is such a person as God.